 It’s normal to feel some discomfort after giving birth, so it may be difficult to tell the difference between what’s normal and signs of infection postpartum.
-Learn the signs and symptoms of infection and other common post-pregnancy complications to get the treatment you need.
+Learn the signs and symptoms of infection and other common post-pregnancy complications to get the treatment you need and keep your reproductive health in check.

 If you get an infection after you give birth, your body will send you warning signs to let you know that you may need to see your doctor.
 If you experience any of these symptoms, you should call your healthcare provider immediately.
 Some signs and symptoms of infection are: